datanav/docs/training/030_dtl/020_Beginner.rst

 .. sidebar:: Summary

-  Sesam´s...
+  Sesam's...

-  - Entity Data model is based on JSON and supports the most common datatypes literally and the uncommon ones as strings
+  - entity data model is based on JSON and supports the most common datatypes literally and the uncommon ones such as strings
   - entity model requires a primary key ``_id``
   - data types are extensive and a list can be found `here <https://docs.sesam.io/entitymodel.html>`_